-Intragroup group analysis revealed a significant decrease in the risk of depression immediately after completion of treatment compared to baseline in both groups (p<0.001 for both).
-The risk of depression also decreased significantly in both groups immediately and one month after treatment compared to pre-treatment (p<0.001).
-Intergroup comparisons revealed no significant difference in pre-treatment values or in those immediately or one month after treatment (p>0.05 for all) (Table 2).
+month after treatment compared to pre-treatment values (p<0.001).
+Inter-group comparisons revealed no significant difference in the pretreatment values or in those immediately or one month after treatment (p>0.05 for all) (Table 2).

-Intragroup analyses revealed a statistically significant decrease in terms of disability status immediately after treatment compared to pre-treatment (p<0.001 for both).
-Significant decreases were observed in both groups immediately after and one month after treatment compared to baseline (p<0.001 for both).
+Intra-group analyses revealed a statistically significant decrease in terms of disability status immediately after treatment compared to pre-treatment (p<0.001 for both).
+Significant decreases were observed in both groups immediately after and one month after treatment compared to the baseline (p<0.001 for both).
 No significant difference was observed between the groups in terms of pre-treatment, immediately post-treatment, or one-month post-treatment values (p>0.05) (Table 2).

-Intragroup analyses revealed a significant increase between repeated all neck ROM measures (pre-treatment, immediately post-treatment and one-month post-treatment) (p<0.001) in both groups.
-(Table 3).
+Intra-group analyses revealed a significant increase between repeated all neck ROM measures (pre-treatment, immediately post-treatment and one-month post-treatment) (p<0.001) in both groups (Table 3).

-Significant differences were observed between the groups in terms of left lateral flexion values in immediately after treatment, and after one month (p < 0.001 for all).
-However, no significant differences emerged between the groups in terms of flexion, extension, right lateral flexion, or right and left rotation values (p > 0.05 for all) (Table 3).
+Significant differences were observed between the groups in terms of left lateral flexion values immediately after treatment, and after one month (p<0.001 for all).
+However, no significant differences emerged between the groups in terms of flexion, extension, right lateral flexion, or right and left rotation values (p>0.05 for all) (Table 3).

-No significant changes were registered in the control group after treatment compared to baseline in pain pressure threshold values in the right and left trapezius first and second trigger points (p>0.05).
-In the study group, however, significant increases were observed in values immediately after treatment and in the first month in the right and left trapezius first and second trigger points compared to pre-treatment values (p<0.01 and p<0.001, respectively).
+No significant changes were registered in the control group after treatment compared to the baseline in the pain pressure threshold values in the right and left trapezius first and second trigger points (p>0.05).
+In the study group, however, significant increases were observed in the values immediately after treatment and in the first month in the right and left trapezius first and second trigger points compared to the pre-treatment values (p<0.01 and p<0.001, respectively).
 The differences between the two groups were statistically significant (p<0.001) (Table 4).